Reggiehub/linea-monorepo/docs/contribute.md

 > External contributor's PRs will be added to the standard deployment flow and supported by a Consensys engineer.

 * Consensys engineers share their PRs with the release manager weekly and the details are added to the Release Notes.
-* The release manager greenlights the release, proposes a day and time for deploying the release to the engineer.
+* The release manager greenlights the release and proposes a day and time for deploying the release to the engineer.
 The release manager ensures communication has been shared with internal stakeholders (SRE) as well as external stakeholders when relevant (external contributor/community/partners).
 * The deployment on testnet is performed with the help of DevOps and SRE teams.
 * The deployment on mainnet is performed following the exact same process as testnet, after sufficient time to be confident the release can be promoted to mainnet.